TheGazette/DevDocs/mygazette/order/assign-po-number.md

 [Home](../home.md)
 # Assign Purchase Order Number #
-Once and order has been placed and a purchase order number can be assigned.
+Once an order has been placed, a purchase order number can be assigned.

 These end points are only available to authenticated users with permission to place notices, user needs  to [register](../authentication/registration.md) as either an individual or an organisation and then [sign-in](../authentication/sign-in.md).